 • A record of university-level teaching experience in music theory

-• Experience and/or expertise sufficient to teach across a range of courses in Western classical and popular music
+• Ability to teach across a range of courses in Western classical and popular music

-• A coherent research program that includes theory and analysis of contemporary and/or popular music, with the potential to earn national or international recognition in the field.
+• An innovative research program and/or critically-informed creative practice with the potential to earn national or international recognition

-• A complementary creative engagement with music that will engage students with diverse backgrounds in music making
+• A pattern of engagement with music creation and performance that will inspire students with diverse backgrounds in music making

-To apply, submit a cover letter, CV, list of courses taught (indicating role as TA, instructor of record, course designer, etc.), and a list of three references.
+To apply, submit a cover letter, CV, list of courses taught (indicating role as TA, instructor of record, course designer, etc.), and a list of three references to the university’s applicant tracking system, Interview Exchange (http://binghamton.interviewexchange.com/jobofferdetails.jsp?JOBID=169257).
 Please do not submit reference letters, syllabi, or other materials at this time.
-Review of applications will begin December 1, 2022 and continue until the position is filled.
+Review of applications will begin December 15, 2023, and continue until the position is filled.

 Chris Bartlette, firstname.lastname@example.org